rtm516/ConvertJavaTextureToBedrockApi/README.md

 So it requires a current web browser or NodeJS v14

-If you need older support, please use something like `webpack` or `babel`
+If you need older support, please try to use something like `webpack` or `babel`

 ## Use it direct in your code